chmeee/twitter-fusefs/README.markdown

   [1]: http://rubyforge.org/projects/fusefs

+Please, note that this script does not require rubygems, as you may not be using it.
+If you do you'll have to tell ruby so.
+The best way I think is through

+export RUBYOPT="rubygems"

 ## TO-DO

 twitter-fusefs is still in design and development.
 I'm still thinking about some of the details, so here's a to-do list: